This struggling tree in monochrome is a bit gloomy if you ask me, as is the weather the past two days, as the clouds have rolled in. :(

 Thursday, July 7, 2011

-Rainbow clouds are made of tiny ice crystals, and if the cloud is at the right angle to the sun, the crystals will refract the sunlight (much like a prism) into the colors of the rainbow.
+Rainbow clouds are also called sun dogs, and are made of tiny ice crystals, and if the cloud is at the right angle to the sun, the crystals will refract the sunlight (much like a prism) into the colors of the rainbow.
 So it's very similar to a regular rainbow when it's raining, only a little more rare.

 Wednesday, July 6, 2011